Emilio Pucci: Pucci label

 After Emilio Pucci's death in 1992, his daughter, Laudomia Pucci, continued to design under the Pucci name.
 The French LVMH luxury goods empire acquired 67% of Pucci in 2000.
-Laudomia became Image Director, while LVMH brought in major designers such as Christian Lacroix (creative director 2002-05), and in October 2005, Matthew Williamson, and Peter Dundas from 2009.
-Other designers who have worked for the label include Stephan Janson and Julio Espada.
+Laudomia became Image Director, while LVMH brought in major designers such as Christian Lacroix (creative director 2002–2005), and in October 2005, Matthew Williamson, and Peter Dundas from 2009.

 Emilio Pucci clothes and accessories are sold through Emilio Pucci and Rossignol boutiques worldwide, and in high-end department stores designed by Lena Pessoa.
 The items mostly feature the designer's original brightly coloured, often swirly, prints or new designs in his original distinct style.
 The fashion house produces ready-to-wear clothes and accessories for women, in addition to a small range of men's accessories.
 In the past, the house has produced a more comprehensive range of men's wear, including a line in partnership with Ermenegildo Zegna, which included men's jackets lined with Pucci printed fabric, especially for American department store Saks Fifth Avenue.
 A limited-edition Pucci carrying case for the PlayStation Portable handheld gaming system was marketed by Sony as a high-end accessory on their PlayStation Signature line.

 Pucci boutiques in the U.S., all designed by the Brazilian Lena Pessoa, are located in New York City, Las Vegas, Bal Harbour, Palm Beach, Beverly Hills, Boston, South Coast Plaza, East Hampton, New York, Miami and coming soon to Dallas.
 The newest of the stores just opened at 855 Monroe Ave. in New York City.

-Clients include Crown Princess Mette-Marit of Norway, singer Kylie Minogue and presenter Alexa Chung.
+Clients include singer Kylie Minogue and presenter Alexa Chung.

 Pucci also designed the costumes for Rita Ora's Radioactive Tour.
 In March 2014, Alessandra Carra stepped down as CEO of Pucci.
 In March 2015, Massino Giorgetti was named creative director, replacing Peter Dundas.
 Then from 2017 to 2021, Pucci operated without a creative director, relying on a team of designers.
 Since June 2021, LVMH owns 100% of Pucci.
 Laudomia Pucci remained in charge of the house's archives and heritage.
 In September 2021, Camille Miceli became creative director of Pucci.
 In July 2022, Saar Debrouwere took over as CEO of the fashion house.